ANSYS HFSS Capabilities

 Reliability and Automatic Adaptive Meshing

 Engineers know and rely on ANSYS HFSS to provide accurate solutions automatically.
 The key to this reliability is automatic adaptive mesh refinement, which generates an accurate solution based on the physics and electromagnetics of the design.
-This contrasts with other EM simulation tools where the engineer is expected to know how to mesh the structure to get an accurate solution.
-Automatic adaptive meshing is a highly robust meshing technique which produces an efficient mesh for guaranteed accuracy as quickly as possible.
+This contrasts with other electromagnetics (EM) simulation tools where the engineer is expected to know how to mesh the structure to get an accurate solution.
+Automatic adaptive meshing is a highly robust meshing technique that produces an efficient mesh for guaranteed accuracy as quickly as possible.
 You need only import or draw the geometry, and specify materials, boundary conditions, excitations and the frequency band of interest, and HFSS takes care of the rest.
-You do not need to be a meshing expert, so you can focus on your design rather than wonder about the reliability of the simulation results.
-Moreover, this automation allows you to explore your design options quickly and efficiently.
-This reduces the number of, or even eliminates, prototypes required in the design process.
-Unlike most other EM simulators, this automation and reliability of results makes advanced numerical analysis methods practical for all levels of your organization.
-Rely on HFSS — the gold standard in high frequency accuracy and reliability for over 30 years.

 Optimized User Environment